 Mother’s Day in Australia falls on Sunday, May 9 this year, so it’s time to begin thinking about how you’ll let mum know you care for and appreciate all that she does for you.

-Florists, who have been hit hard by social distancing laws that mean the weddings and parties they would normally cater to won’t be happening for the foreseeable future, are ready and waiting to create gifts of glorious bouquets, handmade candles and chocolatier chocolates for mums all across the country.
+Florists, who have been hit hard by the pandemic when the weddings and parties they would normally cater to are being cancelled and postponed, are ready and waiting to create gifts of glorious bouquets, handmade candles and chocolatier chocolates for mums all across the country.

 Bounty Parents spoke with Summa Hicks, owner of Coolangatta Florist on the southern end of the Gold Coast about the best flowers to choose for your bouquets this year.

-Florists, like Summa Hicks from Coolangatta Florist, are ready to help you show mum that you’re thinking of her amid the COVID-19 social distancing rules.
+Florists, like Summa Hicks from Coolangatta Florist, are ready to help you show mum that you’re thinking of her this Mother’s Day.